Respiratory Therapist Salary USA 2026: Complete Guide

 Mid-Range Compensation: $95,000

 Why These Rates: High cost of living.
 Strong respiratory care demand.
-Major medical centers and teaching hospitals.
+Major medical centers.
+Teaching hospitals.

 Job Demand: Very High